indeepsoft/indeepsoft/README.md

 ## 👋Hello! 🙂Currently there are no public repos.
-If the development stops, private repos are scheduled to become public in ~6 months.
+If the development stops, private repos are scheduled to become public after a while.

 ## 🙂Have a beautiful time! [indeepsoft.ly.ro](https://indeepsoft.ly.ro)